-Designed for a new generation of scout cruisers shortly after World War I, this weapon was used by the heavy cruisers built during the 1920s and on the aircraft carriers Akagi and Kaga.
-As the heavy cruisers were rebuilt in the 1930s, these guns were then replaced by the more powerful 20 cm/50 (8") 3rd Year Type No. 2 (2 GÔ) gun.
+Designed for a new generation of scout cruisers shortly after World War I, this weapon was also used by the Myôkô class heavy cruisers and on the aircraft carriers Akagi and Kaga.
+As the cruisers were rebuilt in the 1930s, these guns were then replaced by the more powerful 20 cm/50 (8") 3rd Year Type No. 2 Gun.

 The aircraft carriers Akagi and Kaga as completed had these guns in both twin turrets and in single casemate mountings.
-When modernized in the 1930s, the twin mountings were removed with additional single casemate guns added to replace them.
+When modernized in the 1930s, the twin mountings were removed from both ships.
 By the start of the Pacific War, these two carriers were the only Japanese ships still armed with these weapons and they carried them until they were sunk at the Battle of Midway.

 One of the twin mountings and its guns still survives as a memorial in Thailand.
-See the additional photographs link and Mount / Turret note below.
+See the Thonburi Memorial section and Mount / Turret note below.

 Actual bore diameter was 20.0 cm (7.87").
-These guns were wire wound for part of their length and had screw breech blocks.
+These guns were wire wound for part of their length and had Welin screw breech blocks with a three-motion breech mechanism.
 These weapons can be distinguished from the 20 cm/50 (8") No. 2 guns by the marked step in the chase diameter.

 |Date Of Design||1920 2|